roytang/blog/content/post/2021/04/weeknotes-04-25/index.md

 - In the Spanish dub of Terminator 2, instead of "Hasta la vista, baby", the Terminator says "Sayonara, baby!" via [reddit](https://www.reddit.com/r/movies/comments/mwv4nd/fun_fact_in_the_spanish_dub_of_terminator_2_he/).
 - Jack Black's parents were [satellite engineers](https://www.reddit.com/r/todayilearned/comments/mxsdzu/til_judith_love_cohen_who_helped_create_the/).
 (This entry spoils the ending of that entry, sorry!)
+- Local liturgical song Tanging Yaman, often attributed to Carol Banawa, was actually [first recorded by now-Senator Risa Hontiveros](https://news.abs-cbn.com/entertainment/04/03/21/behind-the-music-tanging-yaman-by-fr-manoling-francisco)

 ### My stuff:

 - The big thing for me this week (that I hinted at in [the previous weeknotes](/2021/04/weeknotes-2021-04-18/)) is that I decided to give [LUDUM DARE 48](https://ldjam.com/events/ludum-dare/48) a shot!
 It's a game jam, where you make a game in 48 hours (well, that's the mode I'm participating in).
 Tt's the first time I'm doing one, despite a lifetime of flirting with the idea of gamedev.
 Initial build is [already available](https://hungryroy.itch.io/diver), even though there's still 9ish hours to go.
 (I need to sleep!)
 I'll probably (should) write more about this experience in a future post.
+- Around the middle of this week, I got the first ever email that actually complied with [the contact protocol I had specified here in the site](/page/about/contact/) and on LinkedIn, namely putting a certain keyword in the subject line.
+I've had that condition for years, so I was really amazed someone actually read it!
 - I'm [still sketching](/albums/sketchbook/), though I've fallen a couple of days behind due to the game jam.
 I [tried to do one on paper like a comic](/2021/04/1385224243848179719/) but my handwriting was so terrible I had to edit it digitally!
 - **Watching:**
     - Movies: Watched [Rocky (1976)](/2021/04/b178a1efcfc005930f062c7be447d7c1/), and I meant to watch the next Bond flick too, but ran out of time.
 New Mortal Kombat movie also came out this past week, I might watch that.